Floods

 Aggravating factors

-The force of the water is even more important during a flood.
-Thus, materials such as earth, rocks, or branches, are easily transported by the current.
-These elements accumulated in rivers or ravines, preventing the passage of water, increases the risk of a natural dam.
-This dam may collapse at any time, resulting in a wave that can do big damage.
+During a flood, the force of the water can be very strong.
+Materials such as soil, rocks, or branches can easily be carried by the current.
+When these elements accumulate in rivers or ravines and block the flow of water, they can create a temporary natural dam.
+This dam may collapse at any time, releasing a sudden wave that can cause significant damage.

 Source : Booklet teacher-cycle 4 – Project "Pare pa Pare" – French Red Cross – 2024